quantmind/pulsar/docs/source/design.rst

 Design
 =====================

+Pulsar is a concurrent framework for python.
+It implements a double layer of components for building a vast array of parallel and asynchronous applications.

-The building block of pulsar is the :class:`pulsar.Actor` class.
+* The first layer is based on the building block of pulsar library, the :class:`pulsar.Actor` class.
+* The second layer is the based on the :class:`pulsar.Application` which is built on top of the :class:`pulsar.Actor` model.

 Server Model
 ==================